 When an Imp rolls, they tend to twist.

-If you are really attached to the car, the best and safest method of keeping the spirit of the car alive is to re-shell it (99.9999% of competition Imps have been reshelled at least once in their 'careers').
+If you are really attached to the car, the best and safest method of keeping the spirit of the car alive is to re-shell it (99.9999% of competition Imps have been reshelled at least once in their careers).
 Unfortunately, the only shells that are available now are s/hand ones and that is something that the DVLA officially don't like.
-However, having reshelled a fair few Imps, I can say that it can be done legally and safely.
+However a fair few Imps have been reshelled, and it can be done legally and safely.

 Avenger armrests